Sightseeing Spots

 Saitama City Omiya Bonsai Art Museum

-As a core facility for promoting the culture of bonsai, it is the world’s first public museum specializing in bonsai.
-In order to spread the culture of bonsai which is designated as Saitama’s traditional industry, not only bonsai, but bonki (vase), suiseki (rocks), paintings of bonsai can be enjoyed, making it a diverse exhibit.
+It is a core facility for promoting the culture of bonsai and is the world’s first public museum specializing in bonsai.
+To spread the culture of bonsai, which is designated a traditional industry of Saitama, along with bonsai, bonki (vase), suiseki (rocks) and paintings of bonsai can also be enjoyed in this diverse exhibit.
 (For more information regarding the facility, please refer to the URL below.)

 Shingashi River behind the Kawagoe Hikawa Shrine